-Compiled with help from the members of the Facebook group
+Compiled by the members of the Facebook group:

 - When selling make sure you have plenty of good clear photos of BOTH sides of the model and any flaws.

-- Be honest with the descriptions - if the model is marked or broken say it in the advert.
+- Be honest with the descriptions - if the model is marked, damaged or broken say it in the advert.

 - 'Scammers' and 'Tire Kickers' will be remembered in the hobby!